rndblog/rndblog.github.io/_posts/2015-09-13-notes-on-nosql-basics.markdown

 * Regular

 Most of the NoSQL databases may be configured to have different balance in this trade-off and even in different conditions.
-For example Cassandra (which is marked as AP) can be also CP-system.
+For example Cassandra (which is marked as AP) can be also configured as CP-system.

 Non-distributed (non-partitionable) storages are not affected by this trade-off.